Chesapeake College: Learning Resource Center

-The Academic Support Center houses Project Mainstay, a federally funded TRIO Student Support Services program designed to help eligible students stay in school, graduate, and transfer to a four-year institution.
-In order for students to be eligible for this program they must meet one of the following criteria: be a first-generation college student, be overcoming a physical or learning disability, or come from a low-income family.
-Project Mainstay provides students with individualized tutoring one hour a week for each enrolled course, financial aid, time management, and test anxiety assistance, transfer and career opportunities and much more.
+The Academic Support Center housed Project Mainstay, a federally funded TRIO Student Support Services program designed to help eligible students stay in school, graduate, and transfer to a four-year institution.
+In order for students to be eligible for that program they had to meet one of the following criteria: be a first-generation college student, be overcoming a physical or learning disability, or come from a low-income family.
+Project Mainstay provided students with individualized tutoring one hour a week for each enrolled course, financial aid, time management, and test anxiety assistance, transfer and career opportunities and much more.
+In 2015 Chesapeake College transitioned from Project Mainstay to the classic TRiO Student Support Services program, designed to guide eligible students to successfully complete their classes, graduate, and then continue their education at a 4-year college.